 The drop trap is essentially a large box propped up with a stick.
 Cats that are uncomfortable entering a small cage trap will often readily walk under a drop trap.
 This trap must be monitored, and when the lost cat enters and settles down to eat the food, the rope is pulled and the trap drops down capturing the cat.
 The cat must then be transferred to a cage trap for transport back home.

-- Rental $30 for first day and $5/day thereafter.
+- Rental $30 for the first week and $20/wk thereafter.
 Using the drop trap is most successful if the lost cat is first conditioned to eat under the trap.
 This often limits the amount of time needed to watch the trap before he enters and is caught.
 This service may also require travel fees.

 - Trapping Assistance starts at $20/hr for monitoring the trap and catching your lost cat.
 This service also requires travel fees and often a consultation fee.
 Payment is required for attempting to trap and is not guaranteed since there are many factors outside of the trapper’s control such as whether the lost cat shows up.
 To increase the likelihood of trapping success, I generally recommend starting with a consultation and camera rental and only using the drop trap once the lost cat is consistently eating at a known location.